RafiGabizon/Rafi_mentor_app/README.md

 # Rafi Mentor App

-Welcome to **Rafi Mentor App** – a web application designed to connect mentors and learners in an intuitive and simple way.
+**Rafi Mentor App** – a web application designed to connect mentors and learners in an intuitive and simple way.

 ## Live Application